Skip to main content

 CapabilityDescription

-Index RecommendationsFind missing indexes, identify unused indexes
+Index recommendationsFind missing indexes, identify unused indexes

-Performance MetricsMonitor connections, memory usage, replication lag
+Performance metricsMonitor connections, memory usage, and replication lag

-Example Prompts
+Example prompts

-@tony analyze slow queries on production MongoDB
+@tony #report analyze slow queries on the production MongoDB instance

 Troubleshooting

-• Verify username and password are correct.
+• Verify username and password are correct

-• Ensure the user is created on the admin database, or append ?authSource=admin to your connection string.
+• Ensure the user is created on the admin database, or append ?authSource=admin to your connection string

-• For local MongoDB, ensure bindIp in mongod.conf is not set to only 127.0.0.1.
+• For local MongoDB, ensure bindIp in mongod.conf is not set to only 127.0.0.1

-Security Best Practices
+Security

 Tony Agent